tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 <!--- This file is generated from templates by code, DO NOT EDIT by hand --->

-# BDQ Tests and Assertions List of Terms
+# BDQ Tests List of Terms

 **Title**<br>
-BDQ Tests and Assertions List of Terms
+BDQ Tests List of Terms

 **Date version issued**<br>
 2025-05-10